Necktie: 1945–1995

 The 1960s brought about an influx of pop art influenced designs.
 The first was designed by Michael Fish when he worked at Turnbull & Asser, and was introduced in Britain in 1965 — the term kipper tie was a pun on his name, as well as a reference to the triangular shape of the front of the tie.
 Ties became wider, returning to their 4+1/2 in width, sometimes with garish colors and designs.
-The exuberance of the styles of the late 1960s and early 1970s gradually gave way to more restrained designs.
+The exuberance of the late 1960s and early 1970s gradually gave way to more restrained designs.
 The traditional designs of the 1930s and 1950s, such as those produced by Tootal, reappeared, particularly Paisley patterns.
-Ties began to be sold along with shirts, and designers slowly began to experiment with bolder colors.
+Ties began to be sold alongside shirts, and designers slowly began experimenting with bolder colors.

 In the 1980s, narrower ties — some as narrow as 1+1/2 in, but more typically 3 to 3+1/4 in wide — became popular again.
 Novelty (or joke) ties or deliberately kitschy ties designed to make a statement gained a certain popularity in the 1980s and 1990s.
-These included ties featuring cartoon characters, commercial products, or pop culture icons, and those made of unusual materials, such as leather, plastic, or even wood.
+These included ties featuring cartoon characters, commercial products, or pop culture icons, as well as those made of unusual materials, such as leather, plastic, or even wood.
 Into the 1990s, as ties got wider again, increasingly unusual designs became common.
 During this period, with men wearing their trousers at their hips, ties lengthened to 57 in.
 The number of ties sold in the United States reached a peak of 110 million in the early 1990s.